RADSeg: Unleashing Parameter and Compute Efficient Zero-Shot Open-Vocabulary Segmentation Using Agglomerative Models: Additional Ablations and Detailed Tables

 \section{Additional Ablations and Detailed Tables}

+\textbf{RADSeg modules generalize across RADIO}. \cref{tab:generalization} demonstrates that the proposed SCRA and SCGA modules generalize across all RADIO versions and model sizes, with consistent improvements ranging from +3.4 to +6.9 avg mIoU.
+Gains are largest on Cityscapes (up to +11.2), whose high-resolution images require more sliding windows and thus benefit most from SCGA's cross-window consistency.
+V2.5 variants also see larger gains overall, where weaker base spatial locality leaves more room for refinement.

+\textbf{Scaling the attention correlation matrix has a notable impact}.
 We ablate temperature parameters $\tau_{scra}$ and $\tau_{scga}$ for SCRA and SCGA at mid resolution across 2D datasets. \cref{fig:tau_ablations} highlights the importance of scaling the attention correlation matrix to sharpen the attention to semantically similar patches and similarly for global aggregation. $\tau_{scra} = \tau_{scga} = 10$ yield the best results and is what we use for all experiments.

-To demonstrate the effectiveness of the components of \methodname{}, we augment \cref{tab:ablation_hier} with a qualitative visualization. \cref{fig:2d_method_qualitative_ablation} qualitatively illustrates the effectiveness of SCRA and SCGA in suppressing noise in the feature map and segmentation as well as reducing windowing artifacts.
-The effect is particularly pronounced in higher resolution datasets like Cityscapes.
-And while RADIO-SAM refinement is a post-segmentation process that cannot refine features, it is able to provide higher fidelity masks in many cases.
-Overall, the proposed \methodname{} and \methodname{}+ components demonstrate quantitative and qualitative improvements.
+\textbf{Increasing recursion depth of SCRA does not help}.
+As shown in \cref{tab:recursion}, increasing recursion beyond a single iteration yields diminishing returns, with avg mIoU dropping from 48.0 to 47.0 at 3 iterations, likely due to over-reliance on the correlation signal.